 Nobilis is the creator and host of Nobilis Erotica, a podcast that airs erotic science fiction written by himself and others.
 He takes care of a disabled spouse, two children, and two cats, and is completely unsurprised to find that a background in defense research and software engineering is of no use in starting a career in writing.
 Extasy Books has published much of his work in e-book format, including the highly-rated novels Our Robot and Centaur.

-The sworn nemesis of Metamor City creator Chris Lester, P.G. is a writer, podcaster and former religious studies major.
-His first novel, Murder at Avedon Hill, is currently being released as a podcast, and features vocal contributions from many prominent members of the podcasting community.
+The sworn nemesis of Metamor City creator Chris Lester, P.G. was a writer, podcaster and former religious studies major.
+His first novel, Murder at Avedon Hill, was released as a podcast, and featured vocal contributions from many prominent members of the podcasting community.
 He also appeared in Tee Morris’s podcast novel Billibub Baddings and the Case of the Singing Sword, where he played the part of Franklin Rothchild, and in many other podcast productions.
 He lived in Charlotte, North Carolina.
 On August 20th, 2014, P.G. passed away as a result of a rare form of cancer called cholangiocarcinoma.
 The podcast community wrote a tribute anthology in his honor, Tales of a Tesla Ranger, the proceeds of which go to support P.G.’s illness and passing, and to provide for his family.
 P.G. is survived by his two daughters, his partner Kim Herrick, and his ex-wife Liza, the mother of his children.
 (Photo by JR Blackwell.)

 MA is the host of Better Late Than Never, a podcast where she chats about genre fiction (both old and new) and shares the trials and adventures of her life as a geeky single mom.
 Her vocal work has also appeared on Pseudopod and Murder at Avedon Hill, and she is a regular contributor to Fanboy Hell.
 As her nom de guerre implies, MA lives in Pennsylvania.